jpyneni3/PUBG-Placement-Prediction-Presentation/README.md

 # 3.Pre-processing

 Based off the above visualizations, we can see that certain features definitely give us a lot of information while others provide no input in terms of our target variable.
-We can choose to manually take out these features that do not seem to be providing any information but we can use dimensionality reduction algorithms later to do that for us.
+This allows us to have a basis for using the data and also shows that the data we have is indeed valuable data.
+This means the next step is deriving the actual value from that data.

 As such, we will preprocess the data like this:
 1. remove presumed irrelevant features: Id, groupId
 2. One-hot encode match type: solo (one player), duo (1-2 players), or squad (team)
 3. Drop all rows with NaNs
 4. Split into train and test such that no instances of same match are in both test and train.

+ We can choose to manually take out those features that do not seem to be providing any information but we can use dimensionality reduction algorithms to do that for us.

 ## Dimensionality Reduction
 We considered two dimensionality reduction methods to reduce the size of our feature space to avoid the Curse of Dimensionality.
 After one hot encoding our match type during preprocessing, we had 40 features.